enurberk/HTML-Webpage/README.md

 # webpage
 My first webpage experiment.
 It is a static webpage.
-I did it using HTML an CSS.
+I did it using HTML and CSS.
 The whole design is mine.